kehongjie/CAR-NET/README.md

 2. Set the working directory of R to the directory which contains the Shiny project folder "CAR-NET-main" `setwd("path\_to\_Rshiny/")`.
 3. Run the code `shiny::runApp('CAR-NET-main', port=9987, launch.browser=T)` and the CAR-NET Shiny app will automatically open in your default browser.

-## Where to find the full tutorial
-After starting CAMO, users need to select a local directory as the working directory in the Setting page before any analysis.
-Please refer to the full tutorial for details at xxx.

 ## Dependency packages
 Before running CAR-NET, please make sure all dependency packages are installed.
 The following code for installing dependency pakcages can be used:
 ```R